-Understanding GIS, An ArcGIS Pro Project Workbook, ArcGIS Pro 2.8 edition (not the Fourth Edition) is required and will serve as a reference throughout the course.
+Understanding GIS, An ArcGIS Pro Project Workbook is required and will serve as a reference throughout the course.
 The textbook provides detailed, step-by-step instructions in the use of ArcGIS Pro for a multifaceted urban planning analysis.

-The textbook will be made available via the course Canvas website with permission from the authors.
-Students do not need to purchase the textbook.
+The textbook is available via Canvas with permission from the authors.
+You do not need to purchase the textbook.
 Please do not purchase an earlier version of the book.